- Patients on full dose anticoagulants, e.g. warfarin or heparin

 - to re-attend A&E if they have a nosebleed lasting longer than 20 minutes

-Consider urgent surgical arrest of haemorrhage for those:
+Consider urgent surgical arrest of haemorrhage (endoscopic sphenopalatine artery ligation in most cases) for patients:

 Involve the ENT middle grade/consultant sooner rather than later.